The long-awaited James Webb Space Telescope is ushering in a new era of space observation.

 We make sure that we test it on the ground to verify it works and build in redundancy so that we don't need to.

-If we launched Hubble with the technology that we have now, do you think things would be different?
+If we launched Hubble with technology that we have now, would things be different?

 At the time, this notion of a telescope and servicing were intimately linked.
 In some sense, the Space Shuttle and Hubble pulled each other along as they were being developed.